MyCodeSu/Professional-README-Generator/Develop/README3.md

   _Steps to install this application:_

-  indicated yes for tutorial purposes.
+  indicated yes for tutorial purposes

   ### Usage

   _How to use:_

-  Answer all questions, readme file will be generated.
+  Answer all prompted questions.
+Readme file will be generated upon completion.

   ### Contribution

   _Guidelines for contribution to project:_

   Sky is the limit.

   ### Testing

   _How to test the application:_

-  How ever you would like to test it.
+  Any way you want.

 _If you have any questions or would like to contact me:_

-By email.
+By email

 _Contact Information:_